Config Related

 FAQ

-Template expressions are composed of string literals and expressions of limited types (definitions, enums and dynamic values), and can be used for more flexible matching.
+The template expressions are composed of multiple data expressions (such as data expressions for string literals, definitions or localisations), and can be used for more flexible matching.

 # a string literal, exactly matches 'x'